autc04/Retro68/BINUTILS-PATCHES.md

 # Binutils Patches for Retro68

-This document describes the changes applied to binutils (currently 2.46, tracked via `binutils-2.39-diff.patch` for the older 2.39 reference diff) to support the Retro68 toolchain targeting classic Mac OS (m68k and PowerPC/XCOFF).
+This (AI-generated) document describes the changes applied to binutils (currently 2.46) to support the Retro68 toolchain targeting classic Mac OS (m68k and PowerPC/XCOFF).

 ---